wesbos/Learn-Node/readme.md

 ### The Google Maps API key isn't working

 The course might have hit a limit with the API key — if this is the case you need to sign up for your own API key over at <https://developers.google.com/maps/documentation/javascript/usage>.
+You will need to enable static maps for your API key.
+[Here is a quick video on how to do this](http://wes.io/khGn).

-Once you have the API key, simply place it in your `variables.env` file and restart
+Once you have the API key, simply place it in your `variables.env` file and restart.

 ### I'm getting errors related to `/data/db` like `code:100` and `connection failed`